Fume hood: Ductless fume hoods

 The advantages of using a ductless fume hood include their ease of implementation compared to ducted hoods, and the fact that conditioned air is not removed from the building.
-These factor alone provide measurable savings in energy usage.
+These factors alone provide measurable savings in energy usage.
 The safety and effectiveness of ductless hoods, however, is markedly lower than ducted hoods in all but the most constrained conditions.
 Ductless fume hoods are not appropriate for research applications where the activity, and the materials used or generated, may change or be unknown.
 As a result of this and other drawbacks, some research organizations, including the University of Wisconsin, Milwaukee, Columbia University, Princeton University, the University of New Hampshire, and the University of Colorado, Boulder either discourage or prohibit the use of ductless fume hoods.
 Additionally, while typically not classified as such, the manner in which biosafety cabinets are operated when not connected to a duct system is functionally the same as a ductless fume hood, though the applications of biosafety cabinets, combined with the relative difficulty in connecting them to a building exhaust system compared to a fume hood, result in different safety considerations.

 In a survey of 247 lab professionals conducted in 2010, Lab Manager Magazine found that approximately 22% of fume hoods are ductless fume hoods.